Awesome Kong: Other media

-Stevens is a playable character as Kharma in WWE '12 and WWE '13.
+Stevens is a playable character as Kharma in WWE '12 DLC and WWE '13.

 Stevens plays Tammé "The Welfare Queen" Dawson in the Netflix original comedy series GLOW from producer Jenji Kohan (creator of Orange Is the New Black), which was inspired by the 1980s female professional wrestling league Gorgeous Ladies of Wrestling.
 She also appeared in the third episode of the first season of 2020 Netflix sketch comedy series Aunty Donna's Big Ol' House of Fun.

 Stevens also made an appearance in Katy Perry's "Swish Swish" music video.